 Search engines like Google, Yelp, and Bing are trying to connect users with the information they need across the internet.
-They are essentially comparing all of the websites to see who is providing the best information and the best experience to make a visitor happy.
+They are essentially comparing all the websites to see who is providing the best information and the best experience to make a visitor happy.

 One of the “ranking factors” that creates a good user experience is speed.

-In addition, when Google scans or “crawls” the internet looking for websites that meet their search queries, it prefers to crawl websites that load quickly.
+When Google scans or “crawls” the internet looking for websites that meet their search queries, it prefers to crawl websites that load quickly.